-It’s only February and you’re already feeling like one of those burnout property managers.
+You’re only halfway through the year and already feeling burnt-out.
 Long hours, unexpected problems and a seemingly endless to-do list, there’s no denying that property management is a demanding career.
 The lines between work and personal life are easily blurred.
 But you can still be an accomplished property manager without sacrificing time for yourself and loved ones.
 Here are a few simple but powerful ways to find balance and not let your work overwhelm you.

 Schedule your workday around your priorities